dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ### Handle fixed-length database strings

 The previous example did not need a value converter.
 However, a converter can be useful for fixed-length database string types like `char(20)` or `nchar(20)`.
 Fixed-length strings are padded to their full length whenever a value is inserted into the database.
-This means that a key value of "dotnet" will be read back from the database as "dotnet              ".
+This means that a key value of "`dotnet`" will be read back from the database as "`dotnet..............`", where `.` represents a space character.
 This will then not compare correctly with key values that are not padded.

 A value converter can be used to trim the padding when reading key values.
 This can be combined with the value comparer in the previous example to compare fixed length case-insensitive ASCII keys correctly.
 For example: